 We live through these struggles by settling and accepting.
 We try to focus on the positives and explain away the negatives.
 We tell ourselves, maybe this life is all I deserve, and maybe it’s not so bad after all.
 However improbable it may seem, after spending four years in the sunless dungeon, Geun-sae came to the same conclusion.
 To incredulous Ki-taek who says “I can’t believe you lived here for so long,” Geun-sae says calmly: “Plenty of people live in the basement.
 More if you count half-basement apartments. . . .
 I like it here.
 It almost feels like I grew up here.”

 This is the moment we see Geun-sae’s character most clearly as a neoliberal man.
 In fact, Geun-sae is the most neoliberal man in Parasite, because he accepts and legitimizes the system that condemns him into the abyss.
-Someone like Dong-ik, for example, would have an easy to time being a neoliberal man—after all, as the capitalist, Dong-ik sits at the top of the neoliberal structure and reaps most of the benefits that the structure produces.
+Someone like Dong-ik, for example, would have an easy enough time being a neoliberal man—after all, as the capitalist, Dong-ik sits at the top of the neoliberal structure and reaps most of the benefits that the structure produces.
 The challenge of neoliberalism is to create a neoliberal man like Geun-sae.
 Without the millions of Geun-saes who buy into the system that crushes them, the capitalist structure cannot survive.

 This is why Geun-sae’s actions and motivations become the main driver of action in the second half of Parasite.
 His life in the basement is ultimately what supports the entire ecosystem of the movie, with the Park family in the top floor and the Kim family slipping in and out of the bottom floor and the half-basement.
 When Geun-sae finally decides to emerge out of the basement, the whole edifice of the movie comes crashing down.